RickGelhausen/pathsnake/README.md

 A workflow to perform functional enrichment analysis for prokaryotes using deltaTE or DESeq2 input.
 This workflow was developed to be used with the processing pipeline of [HRIBO](https://github.com/RickGelhausen/HRIBO), but will also work with any other correctly formatted input data.

+:bulb: An example and a description on how to run it is available in the [example section](#example) :bulb:

 ## Creating an annotation database

 To run pathsnake which uses the tool [clusterprofiler](https://bioconductor.org/packages/release/bioc/html/clusterProfiler.html), an annotation database is needed to perform [Gene Ontology](https://geneontology.org/) Term-based enrichment analysis.